swoller22/MozaicMaker/README.md

 The server-side algorithms should be reviewed and optimized.
 Perhaps a grouping technique in colorspace could be used to limit searches further by avoiding discernably unoptimal input images.

+##### Limitation 4: Image Preprocessing

+Image resizing creates unrecognizable results in some cases - particularly when the original image has a lot of detail and the scale down is too significant or when the shape of the original image is distant from a square.

+###### Future Considerations

+Image preprocessing could be optimized or identify issues with the input image set or large image prior to attempting to generate a mozaic.

 ## How To Run

 sfsdffg